Workers’ Memorial Day 2020 - April 28th

 - Press release to your local/national media marking your event / the day

 Worker safety and health is everyone’s business and can only be tackled through a collaborative approach.
 April 28th presents an important opportunity to remember and to consolidate everyone’s focus around a single day.
-It will be an annually recurring national event.
 Please mark the date in your calendar and make the commitment to contribute to this most important challenge.

 For further information contact Gavin Lonergan, Head of Communications at the HSA at email@example.com or (01) 799 7838.